fairlearn/fairlearn/docs/user_guide/datasets.rst

 male workers classified as laborers**).
 The logarithmic specification implies that socioeconomic status distinctions mean more in the upper brackets of society than in the lower classes."
-- *B*: "Black proportion of population.
-At low to moderate levels of B, an **increase in B** should have a **negative influence on housing value** if Blacks are regarded as undesirable neighbors by Whites.
+- *B*: "Proportion of population that is Black.
+At low to moderate levels of B, an **increase in B** should have a **negative influence on housing value** if Black people are regarded as undesirable neighbors by White people.
 However, market discrimination means that housing values are higher at very high levels of B.
 One expects, therefore, a parabolic relationship between proportion Black in a neighborhood and housing values."